Arriving and moving around the city

 You can also request assistance at the airport, but try to arrive earlier for this.
 There are various points around the airport with an intercom.
 These points have text written in Braille - Castilian and English.
 The airport company AENA also has an information line and telephone services for passengers with hearing and / or speech impediments.

-Metro, FGC, and Tram: Metro Lines L2, L9, L10, and L11 have fully adapted stations for disabled users.
+- Metro, FGC, and Tram: Metro Lines L2, L9, L10, and L11 have fully adapted stations for disabled users.
 That is to say they should require no assistance between platform up to street level.
 Many are partially adapted, meaning you can get around with the assistance of a companion.
 The latest trains of the Metro and FGC network also have spaces reserved for wheelchair users on each carriage, with lowered safety belts and buttons.
 Guide dogs are welcome at all hours for blind users and stations have tactile paving throughout from platform to street level.
+Guide dog

 - Buses: Barcelona has more than 1000 adapted buses across the entire city.
 The system combines with the metro and trams so practically the entire city is accessible.
 Even night buses.
 They have lower platforms and deploy embarkment/disembarkment ramps.
 There is a wheelchair area.
 Seating is reserved for blind users and anyone with reduced mobility.